 Genetics of Cilia Biology

 Cilia are specialized microtubule-based structures found on the surface of most mammalian cells.
 They play key sensory and sometime motile functions.
-When cilia go wrong, either through defects in their assembly or function, they can have devastating effects on human development (birth defects) or postnatal health, where cilia dysfunction underlies blindness, kidney failure and infertility.
+When cilia go wrong, either through defects in their assembly or function, they can have devastating effects on human development (also known as congenital anomalies or birth defects) or postnatal health, where cilia dysfunction underlies blindness, kidney failure and infertility.
 This broad group of genetic disorders is termed ciliopathies.
 We know that hundreds, if not thousands of genes are involved in building and maintaining this highly conserved organelle.
 But for the most part, we know very little about which and how individual genes are required for specific ciliary functions.